JCohen72/Cardiac-Motion-Analysis-Using-the-ViViT/README.md

   - Cropped cine myocardial masks (dimensions: T × H × W).
   - Corresponding target time-series curves (TOS) representing physiological signals.

+**Note:** The file couldn't be uploaded to Github due to storage constraints.

 - **Normalization & Standardization:**
   - **Masks:** Pixel values are normalized to the [0, 1] range.
   - **Targets:** Min–max normalization is applied to the TOS curves.